FREQUENTLY ASKED QUESTIONS

 2. Can I sign a contract now to get the ball rolling?

-It is great that you have dedicated to your immigration journey.
+It is great that you are dedicated to your immigration journey.

-Before we can sign a contract to help you in you, we first need to make sure that we will be able to help you and that you have the correct understanding and expectation of your personal immigration options.
+Before we can sign a contract to help you in you, we first need to make sure that we will be able to help you given the current immigration season in Canada, and that you have the correct understanding and expectation of your personal immigration options.
 The place to start is to go through our assessment and booking process.
-See below ‘How do I book an initial consultation?’.
+See below ‘How do I book an initial consultation?’

 3. What is the process?